PoornaPragnaMS/Neural-Networks/README.md

  ## Results

- With the first run after building the model, acurray was around 80~82%, with k-fold validaiton and grid search, accuracy increased to 86%
+ With the first run after building the model, acurray was around 80~82%, with k-fold validaiton and grid search, the final model got 86% accuracy.